Cryst4L/CrayOn/README.md

 But as I'm not sure what kind of second life I want to give to this project, I deciced [not to provide a license](http://choosealicense.com/no-license/) for now.

-So technically, everything expected the firmware sources, is "All Right Reserved" to me B.H.
+So technically, everything excepted the firmware sources, is "All Right Reserved" to me B.H.

 That being said, I might switch to a GPL at some points.